DevUP-Solutions/devup-solutions.github.io/_posts/2022-09-16-functions-versions.markdown

 ### Summary
 When using PaaS services we are spared of alot of maintainance work.
 But the solutions we build with Functions are still tied to a .net version and that we need to maintain and update to new versions over time in order to run supported workloads.
 It's time to start planning those upgrades.
+Interested in following more detailed realease (here is the public roadmap)[https://github.com/Azure/azure-functions-dotnet-worker/projects/2].

 We help our customers track the versions of each and every *Function App*.
 Showing what Functions are running an verion that is either unsupported or going to be unsupported to make it easier to keep track.
 In **Helium** this check is called *CH70003*.